 - Review of potential red flags in the space that could impact its design

-Understanding the Project Proposal
+Understanding the AV Technology Project Proposal

 - Phasing in technology – Although a great deal of thought and planning goes into the original budget, it is possible for a client to decide it is just not plausible to do all at once.
 However, phasing in technology means the client sees the value in the design and would rather leave out one function that they can delay for future purchase and have the rest of the technology go live now.
 Of these three, this is generally the smartest option because it does not sacrifice quality in the long run.

-- Doing value engineering – Some people will see the design engineer’s plans and decide they simply cannot do that much and will ask the integrator to go back to the drawing board to come up with a solution that is less pricey but will still accomplish most but not all of the functionality the client needs.
+- Value engineering – Some people will see the design engineer’s plans and decide they simply cannot do that much and will ask the integrator to go back to the drawing board to come up with a solution that is less pricey but will still accomplish most but not all of the functionality the client needs.
 This can be delicate territory as there may come a point where value engineering takes away from the integrity of the project, in which case an integrator may walk away because they could not in good faith recommend a system like that to a client.

 - Going with another provider – Many AV integrators find that clients who chose to walk away from the project to go with another provider eventually return because the lower cost project design they went with did not have the functionality or quality they needed.
 Unfortunately, the client then has twice the expenses as they paid for a project they are not happy with and now have to pay a different integrator to fix it.